 You’ll be notified as to whether you’ve been accepted a few weeks later.

-If you’re accepted to speak, you’ll receive a SMX Advanced ticket including the dinner and after party.
+If you’re accepted to speak, you’ll receive a SMX Advanced ticket (virtual or hub depending on availability).
 Fees, travel and accommodation are not provided.

 Hints & Tips for Writing Your Abstract